Oil painting: History

 Such works were painted on wooden panels, but towards the end of the 15th century canvas began to be used as a support, as it was cheaper, easier to transport, allowed larger works, and did not require complicated preliminary layers of gesso (a fine type of plaster).
 Venice, where sail-canvas was easily available, was a leader in the move to canvas.
 Small cabinet paintings were also made on metal, especially copper plates.
 These supports were more expensive but very firm, allowing intricately fine detail.
 Often printing plates from printmaking were reused for this purpose.
 The increasing use of oil spread through Italy from Northern Europe, starting in Venice in the late 15th century.
 By 1540, the previous method for painting on panel (tempera) had become all but extinct, although Italians continued to use chalk-based fresco for wall paintings, which was less successful and durable in damper northern climates.

-Renaissance techniques used a number of thin almost transparent layers or glazes, usually each allowed to dry before the next was added, greatly increasing the time a painting took.
-The underpainting or ground beneath these was usually white (typically gesso coated with a primer), allowing light to reflect back through the layers.
+Renaissance techniques used several thin almost transparent layers or glazes, usually each allowed to dry before the next was added, greatly increasing the time a painting took.
+The underpainting or ground beneath these was usually white (typically gesso coated with a primer), allowing light to reflect through the layers.
 But van Eyck, and Robert Campin a little later, used a wet-on-wet technique in places, painting a second layer soon after the first.
-Initially the aim was, as with the established techniques of tempera and fresco, to produce a smooth surface when no attention was drawn to the brushstrokes or texture of the painted surface.
+Initially, the aim was, as with the established techniques of tempera and fresco, to produce a smooth surface when no attention was drawn to the brushstrokes or texture of the painted surface.
 Among the earliest impasto effects, using a raised or rough texture in the surface of the paint, are those from the later works of the Venetian painter Giovanni Bellini, around 1500.

-This became much more common in the 16th century, as may painters began to draw attention to the process of their painting, by leaving individual brushstrokes obvious, and a rough painted surface.
+This became much more common in the 16th century, as many painters began to draw attention to the process of their painting, by leaving individual brushstrokes obvious, and a rough painted surface.
 Another Venetian, Titian, was a leader in this.
 In the 17th century some artists, including Rembrandt, began to use dark grounds.
-Until the mid-19th century there was a division between artists who exploited "effects of handling" in their paintwork, and those who continued to aim at "an even, glassy surface from which all evidences of manipulation had been banished".
+Until the mid-19th century, there was a division between artists who exploited "effects of handling" in their paintwork, and those who continued to aim at "an even, glassy surface from which all evidences of manipulation had been banished".